McLennan County Murder Defense Lawyer

 Hire a Waco Murder Defense Attorney

 If you have been accused of murder in Waco, you need an aggressive, experienced criminal defense attorney on your side.
-Talk to a board-certified criminal defense lawyer before talking to anyone else.
-Former Waco prosecutor Thomas C. West is board-certified in criminal law and knows how to spot weaknesses in the prosecution’s case.
-Call him for a free case evaluation at 254-753-6437.
+Talk to a Waco criminal defense lawyer before talking to anyone else.
+Our lawyers know how to spot weaknesses in the prosecution’s case.
+Call us for a free case evaluation at 254-753-6437.